-Someone said if some pastors talk to their members, not the visitors, about indecent dressing, they would lose their members.
+Someone said if some pastors talk to their members, not the visitors, about indecent dressing, they will lose their members.
 If preaching the truth about decency in dressing will make some members leave a church, it is most likely that God didn’t bring them in the first instance.

-In my country, authorities of some higher institutions, which are not even owned by the church, have introduced dress codes to curb the excesses in dressing and restore sanity on our campuses.
+Many people in the church and society are talking about indecent dressing in the church, especially by the ladies.
+Those in leadership cannot pretend all is well.
+The authorities of some higher institutions, which are not even owned by the church, have introduced dress codes to curb the excesses in dressing and restore sanity on their campuses.

+The indecent dressing that we see in society has found its way into the church and I am not talking about women wearing trousers.
+It will be pretentious and a needless academic exercise to argue about what constitutes decent or indecent dressing.
 Let no one hide under the concept of “liberty in the spirit” to promote indecency.
 What you wear is as important as the spirit in you.
-In fact, it can reflect the spirit in you – the Spirit of God or the spirit of the world.
+It could reflect the spirit in you – the Spirit of God or the spirit of the world.

 There is a spirit behind dressing.
 Christians, male and female, who dress indecently, do so because they have a strange spirit, which makes them wear strange clothing.
 That’s why they cannot dress decently.
 A child of God does not wear strange clothing.

 Someone sent me two different pictures of how women dressed in the past and how they dress today.
 The two photographs were placed beside each other with a caption that I can’t remember its exact words now.
 But it said something like, “This is how women used to dress before Satan became a fashion designer!”
-Why it is true that culture is not static, decency must remain a virtue.
+While it is true that culture is not static, decency must remain a virtue.
 Satan is behind indecent dressing in our society and the church.

-Luke 8:27a says of the mad man of Gadarenes, “And when He stepped out on the land, there met Him a certain man from the city who had demons for a long time.
+Fashion must never be promoted above the primary purpose of clothing – covering nakedness.
+One of the marks of insanity is the desire to remove clothes and go naked!
+Luke 8:27a says of the madman of Gadarenes, “And when He stepped out on the land, there met Him a certain man from the city who had demons for a long time.
 And he wore no clothes” (New King James Version).
 It’s abnormal for someone with a sound mind to prefer to go naked publicly.

 If you have a sound mind, you won’t dress or walk in certain ways; you won’t have a certain haircut just because you have seen it on some celebrities whose lives are in crises unknown to you.
 The Bible calls all New Testament believers kings and priests.
 “And [He] has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
 Amen” (Revelation 1:6 New King James Version).

 If you are not born again, you need to give your life to Jesus now.
-I urge you to take the following steps: *Admit you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: O Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
 I repent of my sins and confess Jesus as my Lord and Saviour.
 I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you, Jesus, for saving me and making me a child of God.
+Thank You, Jesus, for saving me and making me a child of God.

 I believe you have said this prayer from your heart.
 Congratulations!
 You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
-I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
+I pray that you flourish like a palm tree and grow like a cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 I will be glad to hear from you.
-The LORD be with you.
+The Lord be with you.

-(For over 300 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).
+(For over 900 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.